MengWoods/transparent-signature-maker/README.md

 # transparent-signature-maker
-Generate transparent GIF signature from photo
+Generate transparent-background signature in GIF format from photo.

+__Keywords__: signature, gif.

+## Introduction

+A light weight tool to make signature gif from input photo.
+The signature can be further used in Word file.

+## Requirements

+## Usage